opendoor/pggen/cmd/pggen/README.md

 prime time.
 Here is a list in rough order of the priority that I think they have.

-1. Add support for array arguments to queries
-2. Spend some effort making sure that `pggen` is well documented
-3. Split the output into multiple files
+1. Split the output into multiple files
-4. Write some tests invoking the pggen program at the command line to make sure we reasonably report errors and whatnot.
-5. If a foreign key is constrained to be UNIQUE, infer a `has_one` relationship instead of a `has_many` relationship.
-6. Recognize join tables as indicating a `many_to_many` relationship.
+2. Recognize join tables as indicating a `many_to_many` relationship.
 Expose a configuration option to allow people to explicitly specify join tables (if they have additional fields in the join tables).